Angelo-Cunha/Matrix_Input_Output/README.md

-# Matrix_Input_Output
+# Matrix_Insumo_Produto
-Construir Matriz Insumo-Produto pelos dados do IBGE
+Construir Matriz Insumo-Produto a partir do Sistema de Contas Nacionais do IBGE